sydasif/python-book/docs/source/03_collection/04_string.md

 ## String Slicing

-There are various ways of manipulating a string using the slicing method, works as the same way that it does for list.
+There are various ways of manipulating a string using the slicing method, which works the same way that it does for a list.

 ```py
 greeting = "Hello, World!"